 Creative and production services

 The following services, when standalone (ie if they do not inform, or are not part of, a larger advertising campaign) are out of scope of this contract.
-For example:

 Participating agencies can use any provider on the panel for any, or all, of the categories they service within the scope of this contract.